 - Evaluating advantages and risks of various dues schedules.

 - o 25%

 - Types of dues schedules

 - Types of dues structures

 - Identifying steps for conducting a review of your organization's dues structure.

 - o 50%

-- How often should you review the dues structure
+- o How often should you review the dues structure

 - Key players to involve

 - Best practices

 - Implementing techniques to ensure smooth implementation of a dues schedule change.

-- o 25%
+- 0 25%

-- How to market a new dues schedule to your board
+- o How to market a new dues schedule to your board

-- How to market a new dues schedule to your members
+- o How to market a new dues schedule to your members